dimm-city/dc-solo-rpg/docs/how-to-build-a-game.md

 2. Card Deck Creation: How to create the card deck used in your game.
 3. Styling the Game: How to customize the visual style of your game.

-At the end of this tutorial, you will have created three files that make up your game.
+At the end of this tutorial, you will have modified three files that make up your game.
 Each file will relate to one of these topics.
-So we will create them as we walk through each section.
+We will update each of them as we walk through each section.

 Let's get started!

+## Download the Templates

+The easiest way to get started is to download the templates and extract it to a folder on your computer.
+[Click here](templates.zip) to download the templates.
+Once that has completed, extract all of the files to a folder that is specific to your game.
+We recommend creating a folder that matches the title of your game in this format: `my-game-title`.
+This folder can be anywhere, and can be named anything as long as it contains only letters, numbers, and hyphens (-).
+This will help in the final step [Packaging the Game](#packaging-the-game).

+Now that you have the templates downloaded, you can move on to adjusting the configuration for the game.

 ## Game Configuration